-Prior to or early in their first quarter, students should make an appointment with a graduate faculty adviser to develop a complete study plan for the degree.
+Prior to or early in their first semester, students should make an appointment with a graduate faculty adviser to develop a complete study plan for the degree.
 The approved master’s degree study plan becomes the basis for evaluating the student’s eligibility for receiving the degree.
 Changes in the study plan may be made only with the approval of the student’s academic adviser and college graduate dean.

 Credit for Transfer Work

-To receive credit toward a master’s degree for acceptable postbaccalaureate work taken at other colleges and universities, students must have official transcripts forwarded to the Admissions Office and must file a “Request for Records” (Form GS-1A) with their major department/division/school.
+To receive credit toward a master’s degree for acceptable postbaccalaureate work taken at other colleges and universities, students must have official transcripts forwarded to the Office of Graduate Studies and must file a “Request for Records” (Form GS-1A) with their major department/division/school.
 Cal State L.A. will allow credit for work taken at another college or university only when it appears on the student’s official transcript from that institution, is acceptable for master’s degree credit at the offering institution, and is deemed appropriate to the student’s master’s degree program by the major department/division/school at Cal State L.A.
 The following limitations and exclusions apply: